thesfn/SAM/README.md

 * Neither .sam nor it's related content require the internet to function or collect any data. .sam is a file wrapper not an application.

 # Disclaimer:
+* .sam and it's related content are build as it is.
+* The creator has no control on how it would be use.
-.sam and it's related content are build as it is.
-Any damages arise from the usage or missappropriation are waive by the creator
+* Any damages arise from the usage or missappropriation are waive by the creator.